 - Remove half of the fried onions and peppers

-- Add saltfish and the Susumba (Gully bean), and turn the fire/stove up slightly.
+- Add saltfish, the Susumba (Gully bean), and coconut milk

-- Pour in to serving plate and garnish with remaining onions and pepper slices
+- Pour into a serving plate and garnish with remaining onions and pepper slices

-- Serve with boil banana and/or fried dumplings
+- Serve with boiled green banana, boiled dumpling, yellow yam, and/or fried dumplings (Johnny Cake)